-Society secretary Victoria Clayton said: ?We?re delighted that Val Stones has agreed to be our guest speaker at the annual dinner.
+Society secretary Victoria Clayton said: "We're delighted that Val Stones has agreed to be our guest speaker at the annual dinner.
 She's a really engaging character and we can't wait to hear more

-about her baking adventures.?
+about her baking adventures."

-Adult tickets on the gate are ?12, or ?10 online in advance, while tickets for children aged five to 13 years on the gate are ?10, and ?8 online in advance.
+Adult tickets on the gate are 12 pounds, or 10 pounds online in advance, while tickets for children aged five to 13 years on the gate are 10 pounds, and 8 pounds online in advance.

-Children aged 14 years and over are charged at the adult price, while under fives enter free.
+Children aged 14 years and over are charged at the adult price, while under fives enter FREE.